 - 1. sensory input important for all life etc.

 - 2. electric fish

 - (a) general: habitat,

 - (b) as model animal for ethology

 - (c) electric organ + eod

 - (d) sensory neurons p- and t(?)-type

 - 3. sensory perception

-- (a) receptor \rightarrow heterogenic population EXAMPLE!
+- (a) receptor $\rightarrow$ heterogenic population EXAMPLE!

 - (b) further analysis limited by what receptors code for P-Units encoding

 - (c) p-type neurons code AMs

-- 4. goal be able to simulate heterogenic population to analyze full coding properties \rightarrow many cells at the same time needed \rightarrow only possible in vitro/ with model simulations
+- 4. goal be able to simulate heterogenic population to analyze full coding properties $\rightarrow$ many cells at the same time needed $\rightarrow$ only possible in vitro/ with model simulations

 - 5. Possible to draw representative values for model parameters to generate a population ?

 The environment of an organism holds important information that it needs to survive.
 Information about predators to avoid, food to find and potential mates.
 That means that the ability to sense and process this information is of vital importance for any organism.
-At the same time the environment also contains a lot of information that is irrelevant to an organism.
-(TODO: ref) suggested already that the sensory systems of an organism should be specialized to extract the information it needs while filtering out the noise and irrelevant information, to efficiently use the limited coding capacity of the sensory systems.
+At the same time the environment also contains a lot of information that is irrelevant to an organism, as such the sensory systems of an organism need to be specialized to extract the information it needs while filtering out the noise and irrelevant information (TODO: ref).